Chart Color Schemes

 Population growth drivers in Cranbourne are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The suburb of Cranbourne's population is estimated at around 23,081 as of Feb 2026.
-This reflects an increase of 1,800 people since the 2021 Census, which reported a population of 21,281 people.
-The change is inferred from the resident population of 22,544 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 475 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,398 persons per square kilometer.
-Cranbourne's growth rate of 8.5% since census positions it within 1.4 percentage points of the national average (9.9%).
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 60.0% of overall population gains during recent periods.
+The estimated population of Cranbourne is around 23,081 as of February 2026.
+This reflects an increase of 1,800 people since the Census in 2021, which reported a population of 21,281.
+The change is inferred from AreaSearch's estimate of the resident population at 22,544 following examination of ABS data released in June 2024 and an additional 475 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,398 persons per square kilometer, which is above average national levels assessed by AreaSearch.
+Cranbourne's growth rate of 8.5% since the Census positions it within 1.4 percentage points of the national average of 9.9%.
+Overseas migration contributed approximately 60.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for the suburb, with an expected increase of 5,020 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on these projections, an above median population growth is expected for the suburb of Cranbourne, with a projected increase of 5,022 persons by 2041, reflecting a total gain of 19.4% over the 17-year period.

 Frequently Asked Questions - Population